Retinal Tear and Detachment

 Diagnosis involves a thorough eye examination with pupil dilation to allow a clear view of the retina.
 Advanced retinal imaging may be used to assess the location and severity of the tear or detachment.
 These tests help guide the most appropriate treatment approach.
 Early diagnosis improves the likelihood of preserving vision and avoiding further complications.

-Retinal Tear Treatment Options
+Retinal Tear & Detachment Treatment Options

 Retinal Tear and Retinal Detachment Frequently Asked Questions